Higher-Order Asset Pricing Factors via Forward Selection Fama-MacBeth Regression: Empirical Analysis

 \subsection{Out-of-Sample}

 The main results presented in Table \ref{tab:Cross-sectional-performance} are based on in-sample estimation.
 We further provide evidence of the out-of-sample performance of the higher-order model selected by the FS-FMB procedure.
-We consider two types of out-of-sample tests: (1) out-of-sample in terms of asset space and (2) out-of-sample in terms of time period estimations.
+We consider two types of out-of-sample tests: (1) out-of-sample in terms of asset space and (2) out-of-sample in the time dimension.